‘The Originals’ Season 4 Spoilers: Is the Hayley-Elijah Romance Ending For Good?

 — The Original Queen (@We_Are_TVD) April 2, 2017

-In Episode 3, The Originals Season 4 saw the Mikaelson family reunited after Hayley was able to wake up Freya (Riley Voelkel) who ended the temporary sleep of three-quarters of her siblings.
-After successfully being cured from fatal bites and hexes, brothers and sisters went with Hayley to rescue Klaus (Joseph Morgan) from his captivity under his adoptive son and sire, Marcel Gerard (Charles Michael Davis).
+During the first three episodes of the show, The Originals Season 4 saw the Mikaelson family reunited after Hayley was able to wake up Freya (Riley Voelkel) who ended the temporary sleep of three of her siblings.
+After successfully being cured from fatal bites and hexes, Mikaelson brothers and sisters went with Hayley to rescue Klaus (Joseph Morgan) from his captivity under his adoptive son and sire, Marcel Gerard (Charles Michael Davis).

-Leading the rest of her family back home, Hayley is unaware of what is happening to her daughter with Klaus who appears to be experiencing some mystic link to the “dark force” that lurks in the streets of New Orleans.
+Leading the rest of her family back home, Hayley is unaware of what is happening to her daughter who appears to be experiencing some mystic link to the “dark force” that lurks in the streets of New Orleans.

-According to The Originals Season 4 spoilers from Tonkin, a potential big bad villain is coming for Hope (Summer Fontana) who had been having nightmares about the same cryptic icon that has been emerging on the walls of abandoned streets in New Orleans.
+According to The Originals Season 4 spoilers from Tonkin, a potential big bad villain is coming for Hope who had been having nightmares about the same cryptic icon that has been emerging on the walls of abandoned streets in New Orleans.

 “That’s what’s so terrifying about the big bad of the season is that they don’t really know much about it,” Tonkin explains.